 The Data Storage Facility

-- Scratch: each system has its own local scratch area (pointed by $CINECA_SCRATCH environment variable)
+- Scratch: each system has its own local scratch area (pointed by $CINECA_SCRATCH env variable)

-- DRes (Data Resources): a shared storage area is mounted on all machine's login-nodes and all Pico's computes node (pointed by $DRES environment variable)
+- DRes: a shared storage area for Long Term Archive is mounted on all machine's login-nodes (pointed by $DRES env variable)

-- Tape: a tape library (12 PB, expandible to 16PB) is connected to the DRES storage area as a multi-level archive (via LTFS)
+- Tape: a tape library (12 PB, expandable to 16PB) is connected to the DRES storage area as a multi-level archive (via LTFS)

 |Scratch (local)||Work (local)||DRes (shared)||Tape (shared)|